-OHW+ Premium only.
+OHW+ members only.
 Watch on-demand.

 Employers are increasingly waking up to the benefits of a neurodiverse workforce.
 The advantages, skills and talents people with conditions such as autism and ADHD can bring to an organisation, especially in terms of innovation, creativity and problem-solving, can be immense.